Bug report #14517

 Those of you experiencing this that can do a small change in the code, could you try removing these 2 lines from the Processing code and see if this fixes the issue?

 Thanks in advance!

-#15 Updated by Victor Olaya almost 4 years ago
+#15 Updated by Victor Olaya over 4 years ago

 Thanks!
 So it seems that the issue is in fetching that help or scanning it, which in certain systems is a bottleneck, apparently